hoquangchibao/primespace/README.md

 # primespace
-A project to implement prime number as a vector space
+A project to implement prime numbers as a vector space